 I have met with an estate attorney, what is there left to do?

-When you last updated your estate plans, did you get a sense they’re still some areas that felt unresolved?
+When you last updated your estate plans, did you get a sense that some areas felt unresolved?

 The last will ensures that a testator’s wishes regarding their asset distribution are followed and that the state’s intestacy laws do not determine how assets are distributed.
 Having a Last Will also ensures that you have chosen the executor/personal representative of the estate, or if you have minor children, to name a guardian.
 We recommend seeking the appropriate counsel to determine the effectiveness of your last will and testament.